A merry heart does good, like medicine, but a broken spirit dries the bones. Proverbs 17:22 NKJV

 It is wonderful when Christian comedians and gospel singers can put a smile on a face.
 They encourage us with reminders of God’s love and promises, but they also make us laugh.
 When people are going through trials, a few minutes of laughter could be just what they need.

-Don't feel ashamed.
+If you think you may be suffering from depression, I urge you to please seek medical help.
+I also want to reinforce that depression is normal, so don’t feel ashamed.
 God gives us grace and mercy, but He has allowed scientists to develop meds for certain circumstances.

 If you know someone who may be depressed, please get them out of the house for some fun.
 God knows us so well and He knows that we need laughter.